meizabel/documentation/README.md

 # Welcome to Spine Event Engine

-Spine Event Engine is a multi-language framework for building Command Query Responsibility Segregation (CQRS) and Event Sourcing (ES) applications.
+Spine Event Engine is a multi-language framework for building Command Query Responsibility Segregation ([CQRS](http://martinfowler.com/bliki/CQRS.html)) and Event Sourcing ([ES](http://martinfowler.com/eaaDev/EventSourcing.html)) applications.

 Spine aims to free up developers from creating boilerplate code as much as possible.
 Our framework is built on top of [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (a.k.a. protobuf) and [gRPC](http://www.grpc.io/docs/) to bring easiness and efficiency into development of applications with a microservice-oriented architecture.
-You can focus on business logic, instead of the plumbing.
+The goal is to allow developers to focus on the business logic, instead of the plumbing.

 The primary language of the backend is Java.
 Client applications and server-side modules can be written in JavaScript, Java, JavaNano (Android), Swift, Objective-C, C, C++, C#, Go, Python, Ruby, and PHP.